alisonkim12/alisonkim.github.io/ongoing.md

 ---

 # Ongoing project and initiatives
+Here are some of the things I am doing this year!

 ## CS Energy project
 I am currently working with [Professor Kevin Webb](https://www.cs.swarthmore.edu/~kwebb/) in the CS department to create a system that allows lab computers to self regulate themselves in a way that minimizes energy usage.
 While we have a working system, it is very difficult to start conducting tests (to quantify effectiveness) because the CS department facilities are closed.
 We hope that by Fall 2021, we can start collecting data and publish our results through a research paper.
 Here is the current [github](https://github.com/alisonkim12/CSEnergyProject) of one component (the rest is under Kevin's repo!)